levin-riegner/flutter-template/README.md

 > Currently on Flutter 1.22.* build_runner breaks with l10n, follow [this issue](https://github.com/dart-lang/build/issues/2835#issuecomment-703528119) instructions for the workaround.

+> 💡 **TIP**: You can hide the auto-generated files in Android Studio by going to Preferences > Editor > File Types. <br> Now look for "Ignore files and folders" field at the bottom and append `*.g.dart;*.freezed.dart`;

+> 💡 **TIP**: To automatically auto-generate part classes when the code changes use the command `flutter packages pub run build_runner watch` on a console tab and leave it running there.

 #### Domain Models

-- These classes model the app's data and are used to communicate between the UI and the Data layers.
+These classes model the app's data and are used to communicate between the UI and the Data layers.

-- They are platform-agnostic and contain business logic.
+They are platform-agnostic and contain business logic.

 [Article model example](lib/data/article/model/article.dart)

 #### DTO Models
 - Theses clases model the data for specific services (ex: a database or API).
 - They need to be converted to domain models to communicate with the UI layer.

 [Article API model example](lib/data/article/service/remote/model/article_api_model.dart)

 #### UI Models
 - These clases hold the current state of the UI.
 - They are created and manipulated only on the Bloc and exposed for the View to listen.
 - On simple views this class may be omitted and the Domain models exposed directly on the Bloc.

 [Articles State model example](lib/presentation/articles/articles_state.dart)

 - A generic [DataState](lib/presentation/util/data_state.dart) class can be used to wrap domain models with idle/loading/content/error states and update the UI accordingly.